DanielChang98/nextjs-blog/posts/previous-project.md

 # | FoodForUs
-With Google Solutions being centered around solving community issues, **FoodForUs** is a community-based mobile application that deals with food waste issues in Penang.
-The idea of it is to donate extra food to the needy by any civilian.
+With Google Solutions being centered around solving community issues, **FoodForUs** is a community-based mobile application that deals with food wastage issues in Penang.
+The idea of it is to donate excess food to the needy by any civilian.

 > View the demo [here](https://www.youtube.com/watch?v=URb7_GEj3tg&feature=youtu.be).